Romuald Traugutt

-Romuald Traugutt (16 January 1826 – 5 August 1864) was a Polish military officer and politician who served as the last dictator of the January Uprising.
+Romuald Traugutt (/pl/; 16 January 1826 – 5 August 1864) was a Polish military officer and politician who served as the last dictator of the January Uprising.

 Following a career in the Imperial Russian Army that included service in Hungary and Crimea, Traugutt reluctantly joined the uprising against the Russian Empire in March 1863, eventually rising to the position of the last leader of the ill-fated insurrection.

 Following capture by the Imperial Russian Police, he was tried and executed for his role in the Uprising.
 Despite the failure of the uprising, Traugutt became a Polish national hero.
 Following the return of Poland as a sovereign national entity he was recognized for his service, after decades of being censored by Imperial Russian authorities.

 Early life

 Traugutt was born on the Szostakowo, estate Grodno Governorate in the Russian Empire.
 Son of Ludwik and Alojza (nee Błocka).
 Following his mother's death when Traugutt was two, he was raised by his grandmother Justyna Błocka.
 Following his graduation from the Svislach Gymnasium in 1842, Traugutt joined the army.
 According to some sources, prior to joining the Russian army Traugutt unsuccessfully attempted to gain admission to the Institute of Railway Engineers in St. Petersburg.